louisejooones/noughts-and-crosses/README.md

 > Some people will document the build/code process by discussing the key stages they worked on.
 Others will do a day by day guide.
 It’s entirely up to you how you structure this, as long as you discuss all the key things above.

 ###
+- First things first, holy grail layout
+- Then, basic board layout
+- Started with classes for players and the game itself (Scoreboard)
+- Centred work around the game.js file
+- Functions for each repeated step